IN LITTLE ITALY

 Hey, maybe David’s trattoria will do a spaghetti lunch Sundays, and hire more busboys!

-David and Chef Nick invite you to be transported in their salute to NYC Italian food.
+David and Chef Brenna invite you to be transported in their salute to NYC Italian food.